replicatedhq/kURL/addons/contour/template/README.md

 4. Insertion into index

-`/web/src/installers/index.ts` is edited to insert the new Contour version within the `Installer` class.
+`/web/src/installers/versions.js` is edited to insert the new Contour version within the InstallerVersions object.

 5. Insertion into tests